aarongorka/docker-gocd-scaler/README.md

 # docker-gocd-scaler
-Utility container for enabling autoscaling a GoCD stack in AWS EC2.
+Utility container for enabling autoscaling on a GoCD stack hosted in AWS EC2.

 ## Before
 ![Before](before.png)